47th Annual Young Artists Competition (YAC)

 Applicants will provide their own accompanist and original scores of their music will be made available for the judges.

 The two top winners will perform as soloists either at the orchestra’s final concert May 3, 2015, or the first concert of the 2015-2016 season in the fall of 2015, one at each separate performance.
 Each will also receive a $1,000 cash prize.

 Musicians placing second in each category will receive $500 cash prizes.

 For more information, please call the Symphony Office at (562) 698-8626.

-Two aspiring young musicians, a pianist and a trumpet player, won the Rio Hondo Symphony's 45th annual Young Artists Competition January 26, 2013, in the Chapel at Whittier College.
-A total of 9 musicians were registered to participate.
+Two young musicians, a cellist and a soprano, won the Rio Hondo Symphony's 46th annual Young Artists Competition February 22, 2014, in the Chapel at Whittier College.

 In addition to receiving $1,000 cash prizes, the two winners will appear as soloists at 2 of the orchestra's concerts.
-Jonathan Sywulka will appear at the "Symphonic Spectacular" concert on May 5, 2013.
-Benjamin Hopkins is slated to appear at a concert in the Fall of 2013.
+One of them will appear at the "Final Frontier" concert on May 4, 2014.
+The other winner is slated to appear at a concert in the Fall of 2014.

 Judges for the day-long event, eminent performers/teachers selected to represent expertise within the various categories, were: Wayne Reinecke, Conductor Emeritus, Rio Hondo Symphony, Dr. Robert Sage, Concert Pianist and Professor of Music Azusa Pacific University, and Ms. Karen Benjamin, Professor of Music Pasadena City College.
-Chairing the competition was Bob Orpin, Past President, Rio Hondo Symphony Assn, and Enrique & Maria Elena Alvarez.
+Chairing the competition were Bob Orpin, Past President, Rio Hondo Symphony Assn, and Enrique & Maria Elena Alvarez.